wrk-flow/php-get-typed-value/docs/src/content/docs/customization/custom-exceptions.md

 ---
 title: Custom exceptions
-subtitle: 'Provide your own exceptions 🚀'
+description: Provide your own exceptions.
-category: Customization
+sidebar:
-position: 11
+  order: 5
 ---

 In some cases you want to provide your own exceptions (like append custom data to the exception).